univention/univention-corporate-server/doc/manual/central-management-umc/portal.rst

 multiple portals.
 A portal itself (UDM object type ``portals/portal``) renders all portal categories which are assigned to it.

+In addition, you can create portal announcements (UDM object type ``portals/announcement``) and use them to announce, for example, maintenance windows or service outages.
+They can have a severity level, such as *information* or *warning*, a start and end date and a visibility limitation to a specific group of users.
+A portal announcement shows up at the top of each portal on all portals.

 The portal *domain*, shipped with every installation, is configured on each server by default.
 In addition to all installed applications of the domain, links to |UCSUMC| as well as the server overview are shown on this portal page.